hsuanhauliu/life-long-learning/javascript/README.md

 Read this excellent Stack Overflow answer on "var" v.s "let" [here](https://stackoverflow.com/questions/762011/whats-the-difference-between-using-let-and-var).

 ### Data Type
-Javascript has data types such as undefined, null, boolean, string, symbol, number, object, etc.
+There are data types such as undefined, null, boolean, string, symbol, number, object, etc.

 #### Boolean
-The boolean values in Javascript are lowercase.
+The boolean values in JavaScript are lowercase.

 #### String
-We can declare strings using single or double quotation marks.
+We can declare strings using single or double quotation marks, but must be consistent.
 ```
 var s1 = 'this is valid';
 var s2 = "this is also valid";